Southport - South

 The educational profile of Southport - South exceeds national averages, with above-average qualification levels and academic performance metrics

+Educational participation is notably high, with 32.0% of residents currently enrolled in formal education.
+This includes 8.7% in tertiary education, 8.3% in secondary education, and 6.7% pursuing primary education.
 The area's educational provision includes The Southport School and Keebra Park State High School, serving a total of 2,618 students.
-Southport-South demonstrates typical Australian school conditions with balanced opportunities, having an ICSEA score of 1042.
-It has one secondary and one K-12 school, offering 12.8 school places per 100 residents, which is below the regional average of 18.0.
-Some students may attend schools in nearby areas.
+The area demonstrates typical Australian school conditions (ICSEA: 1042) with balanced educational opportunities.
+It has one secondary and one K-12 school.
+School places per 100 residents (12.8) fall below the regional average (18.0), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education